Peak-Open-Source/sh06-peak/README.md

 ```
 ## User Guide - Protein Structure Prediction Service

-The service can be interacted through OpenAPI endpoints.
+The service can be interacted through FastAPI endpoints.
-### OpenAPI
+### FastAPI
 `GET /predict` - Allows you to make a request for a prediction, you can pass in your sequence to the API through the endpoint
 ```
 /predict/?sequence={sequence}